Gülbahar Hatun (mother of Bayezid II): Consort

-Mother of the Sultan
+Valide Hatun

 Per custom, Gülbahar got the highest position in the imperial family after the sultan himself when her son, Bayezid ascended the throne in 1481 until her death in 1492.
 During her son's reign, she and the rest of the Imperial Family resided at the Old Palace (saray-ı atik) and were visited by the Sultan who on each visit used to pay his respect to his mother.
 In one case, Gülbahar complained of her son's rare visits and in a letter to her son wrote:

 "My fortune, I miss you.
 Even if you don't miss me, I miss you ...
 Come and let me see you.
 My dear lord, if you are going on campaign soon, come once or twice at least so that I may see your fortune-favored face before you go.
 It's been forty days since I last saw you.
 My sultan, please forgive my boldness.
 Who else do I have beside you ... ?"

 Gülbahar had a considerable influence over Bayezid, for she used to make evaluations about the situation of some statesmen.
 Bayezid also valued his mother's words.
 In a letter written to him, she advises him against Hersekzade Ahmed Pasha, but favours his tutor Ayas Pasha and Hizirbeyoğlu Mehmed Pasha.

 In 1485, Bayezid endowed a mosque, and a school in Tokat in the memory of Gülbahar Hatun.